 Chemotherapy for breast cancer

-Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
+Chemotherapy is a common treatment for breast cancer.
+It uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 The drugs circulate throughout the body in the bloodstream.
 They work by disrupting the growth of cancer cells.

 When you have it

-Your specialist may recommend that you have chemotherapy for one or more of the following reasons:
+You might have chemotherapy after surgery for one or more of the following reasons:

-• the breast cancer cells were high grade (grade 3)
+• the breast cancer cells are high grade (grade 3)

 Other treatments

-Your treatment plan might include other cancer treatments as well as chemotherapy.
+You might have other types of treatment alongside chemotherapy.
 For example, you might have:

-• a targeted drug such as trastuzumab (Herceptin) alongside chemotherapy, or before or after chemotherapy
+• a targeted cancer drug called trastuzumab (Herceptin) alongside chemotherapy, or after chemotherapy

 Types of chemotherapy

-There are a number of chemotherapy drugs used to treat breast cancer.
-You usually have a combination of 2 or 3 drugs together, but you might just have one.
+There are a large number of chemotherapy drugs used to treat breast cancer.
+You usually have a combination of 2 or 3 drugs, but you might also just have one.

 The type of drugs you have depends on different factors.
-These factors include your risk of the cancer coming back and whether you have other medical conditions, such as heart problems.
+These factors include the risk of the cancer coming back and whether you have other medical conditions, such as heart problems.

 How you have chemotherapy

-If you don't have a central line you might have treatment through a thin short tube (a cannula).
-The cannula goes into a vein in your arm each time you have treatment.
+You have treatment through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.

 Where you have chemotherapy